-Ben Thornley co-leads the firm’s client engagements and business development.
+Ben Thornley is a Managing Partner at Tideline and co-leads the firm’s client engagements and business development.
 Ben brings his creative energies to research design, strategic planning, program development, impact evaluation, and thought leadership.
 He has domain expertise in US community finance and public policy.

-Ben also led PCV’s work evaluating the social and economic impacts of over $25 billion of targeted investments, on behalf of clients including the $300 billion California Public Employees Retirement System (CalPERS), Citi, and Hamilton Lane.
+Ben also led PCV’s work evaluating the social and economic impacts of over $25 billion of targeted investments on behalf of clients that included the $300 billion California Public Employees Retirement System (CalPERS), Citi, and Hamilton Lane.
 His funders at PCV included the Rockefeller Foundation, Ford Foundation, John D. and Catherine T. MacArthur Foundation, W.K.
-Kellogg Foundation, Annie E Casey Foundation, Omidyar Network, and the UK Cabinet Office.
+Kellogg Foundation, Annie E. Casey Foundation, Omidyar Network, and the UK Cabinet Office.

 Ben started his career as a financial journalist, working as the New York correspondent and Managing Editor for a number of prominent investment magazines in Australia.
 He later moved into government, directing Australia’s efforts to promote trade and investment in financial services out of the New York Consulate-General.

 Ben holds a Master of Public Policy from University of California, Berkeley, where he taught leadership and political economy as an assistant to the former U.S. Secretary of Labor, Robert Reich.
 He also holds a Bachelor of Communications from University of Technology, Sydney, and a Certificate of International Affairs from New York University.
 Ben is the co-author of The Impact Investor: Lessons in Leadership and Strategy for Collaborative Capitalism (Jossey-Bass, 2015), and sits on the advisory committee of the Impact Reporting and Investment Standards (IRIS).